Airplane-Team/aircraft-profiles/README.md

 Copy and paste your JSON profile file into the Shirley Profile Creator.

 For access to the latest features, join our [Discord server](https://airplane.team/discord) and ask to join the beta test group.

+# Other FlyShirley Repositories by Airplane Team

+Please star our repositories to show your support!

+- [Sample Challenges](https://github.com/Airplane-Team/sample-challenges) - Schemas and examples to help you utilize Shirley's powerful challenge system.
+- [Aircraft Profiles (this repo)](https://github.com/Airplane-Team/aircraft-profiles) - Schemas and sample profiles to teach Shirley about your favorite aircraft.
+- [Sim Interface](https://github.com/Airplane-Team/sim-interface) - Complete interface to connect Shirley to any sim.
+Or, utilize the Shirley protocol for your own web-based sim plugin.